Welcome to our latest Parish news.

 Pedestrian access will be maintained during the works.

-For the most up to date information on these works please visit: https://one.network/?tm=141183521
+For the most up to date information on these works please visit: https://one.network/?tm=GB143638808

-For information regarding this closure please contact SGN 0800 912 1700, who will be able to assist with the scope of these works.
+For information regarding this closure please contact SGN on 0800 912 1700, who will be able to assist with the scope of these works.

 The Kent County Council Highways Helpline phone number is: 03000 418181